From Dispersion to Attraction: Spectral Dynamics of Hallucination Across Whisper Model Scales: Methodology

 \section{Methodology}

-To validate the phase transition predicted by the Spectral Sensitivity Theorem, we evaluate the internal representational dynamics of Whisper models under adversarial stress designed to induce acoustic decoupling and attractor lock-in.
+To probe the phase transition predicted by the Spectral Sensitivity Theorem, we evaluate the internal representational dynamics of Whisper models under adversarial stress designed to induce acoustic decoupling and attractor lock-in.